Skip Navigation

 Another great way to prepare your team to defend against phishing attacks is to give them firsthand experience.
 Companies like Field Effect offer phishing simulation services, where we customize every organization’s phishing simulation training based on its specific needs.
 Each campaign incorporates modern social engineering techniques your employees may encounter.

-After the campaign, you’ll get a comprehensive report detailing exercise results, key findings, and suggestions for improvements from our experts.
+After the campaign, you’ll get a comprehensive report, written by our experts, detailing exercise results, key findings, and areas of improvement.
 This hands-on training may be the best way to prepare your team for social engineering attacks.

 Set up technical protections